 The Anker SoundCore Life P2 leak almost no audio, so you likely won't bother those around you with your music.

-The recording quality of the microphone on the Anker Life P2 is bad.
+The recording quality of the microphone on the Anker SoundCore Life P2 is bad.
 Speech recorded or transmitted with this microphone sounds muffled, empty, and lacking in detail.
+If you're looking for similar headphones with better recording quality, see the Anker Soundcore Life Dot 2 Truly Wireless or the Boltune BT-BH024 Truly Wireless.

-The battery life of the Anker SoundCore Life P2 isn't bad overall, but is quite good for truly wireless headphones.
-While their 6-hour battery won't get you through a full day of work, their case provides an additional three charges, so you can charge them up on your break, wherever you are.
+The battery life of the Anker SoundCore Life P2 isn't bad overall but is quite good for truly wireless headphones.
+While their 6-hour battery won't get you through a full day of work, their case provides an additional five charges, so you can charge them up on your break, wherever you are.
+Their total battery life of nearly 35 hours is among the highest of any truly wireless headphones we've tested.
+If you're looking for longer continuous battery life, you may prefer the Sony WF-C500 Truly Wireless.
+Their case only holds one extra charge, though.

-Unfortunately, unlike the Anker SoundCore Liberty Air 2, the Life P2 don't have a dedicated companion app.
+Unfortunately, unlike the Anker SoundCore Liberty Air 2 or the Anker SoundCore Life P3 Truly Wireless, the Life P2 don't have a dedicated companion app.
 This means you can't customize the control scheme or sound profile of these headphones in any way.
+If you want earbuds that have an app with sound customization features, take a look at the Wyze Buds Truly Wireless.

 The Anker SoundCore Life P2 are Bluetooth-only truly wireless headphones.
 While they support aptX, unfortunately they don't support aptX(LL), and they aren't recommended for watching videos or gaming, as their latency is very high.